 Metformin is a medication that helps the insulin you produce work better.
 You usually take it as a tablet.

-Starting metformin isn't a sign of failing to manage your diabetes or your diabetes getting the better of you.
-In fact, It will help you get on top of your diabetes and start managing it with greater confidence.
+Starting metformin isn't a sign of failing to manage your diabetes.
+In fact, it will help you get on top of your diabetes and start managing it with greater confidence.

-So while at first it might seem like a big step to take medication, you'll soon find that metformin doesn't have to run your life.
-It will also give you the best chance of preventing complications associated with Type 2 diabetes.
-Over time you might even be able to stop taking metformin if your Type 2 can be moved into remission.
+So while at first it might seem like a big step to take medication, you'll soon find that it doesn't have to run your life.
+It will also give you the best chance of avoiding complications associated with type 2 diabetes.
+Over time you might even be able to stop taking it if your type 2 can be moved into remission.

 If you do have gestational diabetes, metformin is safe to take when you're pregnant or breastfeeding.